rns/kollos-luif-doc/manual.md

 LUIF extends the Lua syntax by adding `bnf` alternative to `stat` rule of the [Lua grammar](http://www.lua.org/manual/5.1/manual.html#8) and introducing the new rules.
 The general syntax for a BNF statement is as follows (`stat`, `funcbody`, `field`, `Name`, and `String` symbols are as defined by the Lua grammar):

+Note: this is a draft for review describing LUIF structural and lexical grammars 'used in the default way' as defined in [Grammars](#grammars) section below.
+The first rule will act as the start rule.

+start rule is the first rule

 [todo: make sure it conforms to other sections]

 ```